Symphony No. 8 (Villa-Lobos)

-History

-Villa-Lobos composed his Eighth Symphony in Rio de Janeiro in 1950.
 It was first performed at Carnegie Hall in New York on 14 January 1955 by the Philadelphia Orchestra, conducted by the composer.
 The European premiere took place shortly afterward, on 15 March 1955 at the Salle Gaveau in Paris.
 The performers were the Orchestra of the Concert Society of the Paris Conservatory, conducted by the composer.

-The score is dedicated to the New York Times music critic Olin Downes.
+The piece is dedicated to The New York Times music critic Olin Downes.

 Instrumentation

-The symphony is scored for an orchestra consisting of 2 piccolos, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, timpani, tam-tam, cymbals, xylophone, celesta, 2 harps, piano, and strings.
+The symphony is scored for an orchestra consisting of 2 piccolos, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, percussion (timpani, tam-tam, cymbals, and xylophone), celesta, 2 harps, piano, and strings.